sfra/jquery.gallery.plugin/README.md

 <ul id="gal_list">drop an image here</ul>
 ```
 for the list where you can drop an enlarged image (which is stored as a name of the file, but it can be easily
-used in some different way).
+used in some different way by using sessionStorage item named imgList).

 To init gallery, put in script.js the following command: